Deep End Pool with Beaded Liner

 the slope, the width at bottom, the next slope, ledge, cove and wall.
 And then you do the same thing from end to end.

 Beaded liners have got to fit just right, or you get nothing but wrinkles, or a liner that is too small for the pool.

 An expandable liner will be the overhang type.
 If you do not already have the deck, or if the deck can be moved, this is how I would go.
 It's much cheaper and you have a much better chance of getting a nice looking job out of it.
 Most manufacturers allow around two and half feet of extra digging so you will probably not get your eight foot.
-That to deep for your size pool anyway, the slopes will be to steep.
+That's too deep for your size pool anyway, the slopes will be too steep.